UW-Libraries/vanilla-hyrax/README.md

 `cd sync`
 `ansible-playbook -i inventory playbook.yml`

-* You will probably have to start the last three commands manually from the application_home dir, after ansible fails to run all the way through for now.
+* You will probably have to start the following three commands manually from the application_home dir, after ansible fails to run all the way through for now.
 `cd /home/vagrant/uwlib-druw`
+* Start development solr
 `solr_wrapper -d solr/config/ --collection_name hydra-development &`
+* Start FCRepo - your fedora project instance
 `fcrepo_wrapper -p 8984 &`
+* Background resque workers should have already been started by ansible.
+* Start development rails server
 `rails server -b 0.0.0.0`

 =============